yuri/ngcourse/handout/04-controllers.md

 ## Broadcasting and Catching Events.

 Angular provides a system for broadcasting events and listening to them.
 This system is tied to scopes.
 Use `$scope.$on` to subscribe to messages.
-The method used for sendind messages depends on whether we want to communicate *up* or *down* the scope.
+The method used for sending messages depends on whether we want to communicate *up* or *down* the scope.

 Let's use `$scope.$broadcast` to send a message *down* the scope system.
 We'll put this in `main-controller.js`: